koszullab/metaTOR/README.md

 * [louvain](https://sourceforge.net/projects/louvain/) (original
     implementation)

-Most of these can usually be installed with your OS's package manager.
-The ones that can't (namely ```prodigal```, ```louvain``` and HMM databases) can be fetched with the following (depending on where you installed the package you may need to run it as root):
+Requirements can usually be installed with an OS's package manager.
+The requirements that can not (namely ```prodigal```, ```louvain``` and HMM databases) can be fetched with the following (The package may need to be run as a root depending on where the package is installed):

 ```sh
     metator dependencies
 ```

-A dockerfile is also available if you are into that sort of thing.
+A dockerfile is also available if that is of interest.

 ## References